 - For the case that the multicast service is only available within a limited area, the UE shall be able to obtain service area information of the multicast service, to enable the UE to trigger the session join procedure only within the location area.

-- The UE shall be able to obtain service area information of the local multicast service via NAS signalling or via MBS service announcement.
+- The UE shall be able to obtain service area information of the local multicast service (e.g. TAI list, cell IDs) via NAS signalling or via MBS service announcement.

-Editor's note: It is FFS whether the multicast application client on UE shall not be aware of service area information of the local multicast service for the purpose of MBS session operations.

 - For the case that the MB service content is location-dependent (The content of the same MB service delivered to different sub-areas is different), it shall be possible that the UE is not aware of each sub-area in the available area information of the MB service.